-Yes, Medicare premiums can generally be deducted from Social Security payments.
+Yes, Medicare premiums are generally deducted from Social Security payments, except in a few circumstances.
 This automatic deduction usually simplifies the payment process for retirees and ensures their healthcare coverage continues uninterrupted.

 This guide will explain everything you need to know to ensure your Medicare is handled smoothly and efficiently.